Skip to Content

 Two particularly iconic things happened in the year 1969: The Moon landing and the Woodstock Festival.
-The famous Woodstock Music and Art Fair was considered a highlight of the 60s and a great testament to a people’s desire for fun, peace, and a little (or a lot) rebellion.
+The famous Woodstock Music and Art Fair was considered a highlight of the 60s and a story of people’s desire for fun, peace, and a little (or a lot) rebellion.

 The fair brought together around half a million attendees (although not originally intended) for a three-day music and dance festival on a dairy farm in Bethel, New York.
 Interesting things are bound to happen with such a wild set of circumstances